 Guide: The Citizen’s Advice Bureau

 The Citizen’s Advice Bureau is a nationwide chain of centres that are designed to provide advice to anyone in the UK who needs it.
-The first Bureaux were opened in the 1930s, days after the start of the Second World War, and these centres have continued to provide free and impartial advice ever since.
-Officially, the network of Citizen’s Advice Bureaux are charities and rely on funding in order to continue to provide the services.
+The first Bureau was opened in the 1930s, days after the start of the Second World War, and these centres have continued to provide free and impartial advice ever since.
+Officially, the network of Citizen’s Advice Bureau are charities and rely on funding in order to continue to provide the services.

 What is the Citizen’s Advice Bureau designed to do?

 The purpose of the Citizen’s Advice Bureau is to provide people in the UK with advice about the problems that they face.
 The organisation also aims to improve the policies and practices in place in this country that affect people’s lives.
 Advice that is provided is free and impartial and covers just about any area of rights and responsibilities in the UK.
 Many of the issues tackled by the Citizen’s Advice Bureau concern legal issues and money.